Dünya Baradari

 ↗️ Projects

-I am currently a graduate student at the Fluid Interfaces group at the MIT Media Lab.
-My research topics have spanned AI and brain-computer interfaces for learning and my present focus is on data doubles/digital twins and women’s health.
+I am currently a graduate student at the Fluid Interfaces group under Prof. Pattie Maes at the MIT Media Lab.
+My research focuses on 1) personal AI, human digital twins, and wearables, and 2) AI-BCI systems.

 I co-run the Augmentation Lab, an R&D community of philosopher-builders creating technologies to augment education, work, and science in a meaningful way.